Nicholas Brendon: Buffy the Vampire Slayer

-At the age of 25, Brendon had hit "rock bottom": his girlfriend had left him, he was working as a waiter and could barely afford his rent, and had almost given up on getting good work.
-After buying the wrong kind of Pop Tarts for his co-workers, his boss fired him and told him "You should be acting."
-Brendon was attracted to the pilot script for Buffy because of how much he had hated high school.
-Brendon recognised that Xander was based on Joss Whedon when he had attended high school, accounting for why Xander "gets all the good lines".
-He signed with a manager and was cast as Xander Harris on Buffy the Vampire Slayer three months later.
+Brendon said that at age 25 he had hit "rock bottom": his girlfriend had left him, he was working as a waiter and struggling to pay his rent, and he had nearly given up on finding steady acting work.
+After he bought the wrong kind of Pop-Tarts for his co-workers, his boss fired him and told him, "You should be acting."
+He was drawn to the pilot script for Buffy the Vampire Slayer because of how much he had disliked high school.
+He later said that the character of Xander Harris was based on Joss Whedon's own high‑school experiences, which he believed explained why the character "gets all the good lines".
+Brendon signed with a manager and was cast as Xander three months later.
+The role became his best‑known work.
+Brendon portrayed Xander for seven seasons, appearing in all but one of the show's 144 episodes.
+For his performance, he received Saturn Award nominations in 1998 and 1999 for Best Genre TV Actor, and in 2000 for Best Supporting Actor.
+He remained active within the Buffy fan community, regularly attending conventions, and contributed to the development of Xander's character in the franchise's follow-up comic books.

-Brendon shared the screen with his twin, Kelly Donovan, when his character was split in two in the fifth-season episode "The Replacement".

-For his role as Xander, Brendon was nominated for Saturn Award in 1998 and 1999 for Best Genre TV Actor and in 2000 for the Supporting Actor.

-In 2014, Brendon was part of a summit for writers of Buffy the Vampire Slayer comics, which included Joss Whedon, Jane Espenson, Drew Greenberg, Andrew Chambliss and the then-incoming Buffy writer Christos Gage.
-He was involved with the show's canonical comic book series, Buffy the Vampire Slayer Season Ten, on stories centering on his character.
+In 2014, he took part in a writers' summit for the Buffy the Vampire Slayer comics, alongside Joss Whedon, Jane Espenson, Drew Greenberg, Andrew Chambliss, and incoming writer Christos Gage.
+He contributed to Buffy the Vampire Slayer Season Ten, working on stories focused on Xander.

-Brendon continues to be a regular fixture at comic conventions and sci-fi fan conventions, and has streamed videos of himself reading fanfiction starring his character Xander Harris on his Facebook page.

-After Buffy the Vampire Slayer
+Other work

-After the series ended in 2003, Brendon joined the cast of the Fox television pilot The Pool at Maddy Breakers.
-The series was not picked up by the network.
-In 2004, he co-starred in his first ABC Family movie, Celeste in the City.
-The following year, he returned to Fox as part of the cast of Kitchen Confidential, based on the book by chef Anthony Bourdain.
-Thirteen episodes were made, but the series was canceled on December 9 of the same year after the fourth episode aired, due to low ratings.
+After Buffy ended in 2003, Brendon joined the cast of the Fox pilot The Pool at Maddy Breakers, though the network did not pick up the series.
+In 2004, he co-starred in the ABC Family film Celeste in the City.
+The following year, he returned to Fox as part of the cast of Kitchen Confidential, based on Anthony Bourdain's memoir.
+Thirteen episodes were produced, but the series was canceled on December 9 after the fourth episode aired due to low ratings.

-In 2006, he voiced Huntsboy #89 for season 2 of the animated series American Dragon: Jake Long.
-That same year, he reunited with his former Buffy the Vampire Slayer co-star Charisma Carpenter in the ABC Family TV movie Relative Chaos.
+In 2006, Brendon had a recurring role as a voice actor in the animated series American Dragon: Jake Long.
+That same year, he reunited with former Buffy co-star Charisma Carpenter in the ABC Family film Relative Chaos.